C2SM-RCM/CCLM2CMOR/README.rst

 Requirements
 ============
-For this tool to work a number of command line tools and Python packages needed.
+For this tool to work, a number of command line tools and Python packages needed.
+The command line programs you need are:
+*ncrcat, ncks, ncap2, ncatted, nccopy and cdo*

-The command line programs you need are: ncrcat,ncks,ncap2,ncatted,nccopy,cdo For the Python packages please look into the .py source code files or just try to run the code to see which packages are missing.
+For the Python packages please look into the .py source code files or just try to run the code to see which packages are missing.